 - Do not leave your stovetop unattended.
+This is the leading cause of kitchen fires.
 If you have to leave the room, turn your burner off.

-- Keep flammable items away from the stovetop and oven.
-Items like hand towels, pot holders and napkins can easily start a fire if they come in contact with hot kitchen appliances.
+- Keep flammable items away from the stovetop and oven, such as hand towels, pot holders, napkins and wooden spoons.

 - Never throw hot grease into the trash because combustible items can ignite a fire.